Egypt to start parliamentary vote on November 21

 Al-Ahram quoted Egypt's election commission head, Abdel Moez Ibrahim, as saying voting for the lower house, the People's Assembly, will be held in three stages starting on November 21 and ending on January 3.
 Voting for the upper house, the Shura Council, will begin on January 22, 2012 and finish on March 4.

-Election commission officials were not immediately available to comment on the reports and an army source said the date would be announced in the coming days.
+Election commission officials were not immediately available to comment and an army source said the election date would be announced in the coming days.

+But the state news agency MENA quoted a source at the commission as saying that the commission had recommended the January and November start dates to the ruling military council.

+"The military council will issue a decree on September 26 fixing a final date for the election for the People's Assembly and the Shura Council," MENA quoted the official as saying, adding that the military council was the appropriate authority to make such decisions.

-The country's ruling military council has been under popular pressure to fix a date for the election it promised when it took over after Mubarak was forced to step down.
+The military council has been under popular pressure to fix a date for the election it promised when it took over after Mubarak was forced to step down.

 No date has been fixed for the presidential poll, which the military council has said was to follow the parliamentary vote.

-Many Egyptians had grown worried the military council was dragging its feet in starting preparations for a transition to democracy.
-Some feared the military council was hesitant about handing power to civilians.
+Many Egyptians are worried the military council was dragging its feet in preparing for a transition to democracy.
+Some feared the council was hesitant about handing power to civilians.

 The Muslim Brotherhood, which was once seen as the least critical of the military council, had joined calls for an election timetable.
-The Brotherhood ranks as the country's best organised political force after the dissolution of Mubarak's National Democratic Party (NDP).
+The Brotherhood ranks as Egypt's best organised political force.

-Sami Enan, chief of staff of Egypt's armed forces and the second-highest member of the ruling military council, was due to meet political party heads in Cairo on Sunday to discuss preparations for the elections.
+Sami Enan, chief of staff of Egypt's armed forces and the second-highest member of the council was due to meet political party heads on Sunday to discuss preparations for the elections.

-Said Eissa, head of political news at Al-Ahram, said the military council was expected to issue a decree in the last week of September inviting people to participate in the election.
+Said Eissa, head of political news at Al-Ahram, said the council was due to invite voters to participate in the elections in a decree to be issued in the last week of September.

 Unofficial campaigning has already begun, with an array of secular and left-wing groups vying with resurgent Islamists for the political terrain opened up by the dissolution of the NDP.